nizhu/ruby-intro-site/source/_posts/2013-07-27-hello-world.markdown

 puts "Hello World"
 {% endcodeblock %}

 That's it!
-Save it as hello_world.rb, exit, and now we can run the file
+Save it as hello_world.rb, exit, and now we can run the file.
+Note that # is the comment delimiter in Ruby and Shell so I will be using that to give you an idea of the expected result of the line preceding it.

 {% codeblock %}
 ruby hello_world.rb